-- I. The Department for Communities (DfC); - II.
-The Department of Agriculture, Environment and Rural Affairs (DAERA); - III.
-The Health and Safety Executive for Northern Ireland; - IV.
-The Department for Infrastructure (DfI); - V. The Department for Infrastructure or water undertaker as defined under Article 13 of the Water and Sewerage Services (NI) Order 2006; - VI.
-Licensed Aerodromes; - VII.
-The Department for the Economy (DfE); and
+- I. The Department of the Environment; - II.
+The Health and Safety Executive for Northern Ireland; - III.
+The Department for Regional Development; - IV.
+The Department for Regional Development or water undertaker as defined under Article 13 of the Water and Sewerage Services (NI) Order 2006; - V. Licensed Aerodromes; - VI.
+The Department for Agriculture and Rural Development; - VII.
+The Department of Enterprise, Trade and Investment; and